-The second pillar focuses on the acquisition of dermatology and/or skincare companies or assets, offering product or services portfolios which are complementary to our own.
-We also remain open to acquiring niche commercial stage prescription dermatology products, however, all the assets or businesses we review must be strategic in the context of our growth plan.
-We are continuously evaluating and negotiating a variety of potential transactions and other business opportunities, including potential acquisitions, that could expand our product offering and distribution channels, some of which may be material.
+The second pillar focuses on the acquisition of dermatology and/or skincare companies or assets, offering product or services portfolios complementary to our own.
+We also remain open to acquiring niche strategic commercial stage prescription dermatology products: We are continuously evaluating a variety of potential transactions and business opportunities, including potential acquisitions, that could expand our product offering and distribution channels, some of which may be material.
 A number of negotiations for potential transactions may be in progress at varying stages at any given time, all of which remain subject to the approval of the Board of Directors.
 There can be no assurance that any of these negotiations will result in a binding transaction.
 See Risks Related to the Company's Business.